Isaaczhong7/cs571_final_project/README.md

 Screencast: https://youtu.be/_f_eezYq9tQ?si=_FBVQZUCmXTwD1ms
 <br>

 We are handing in our home page, map1, map2, and map3 with their related JS code and HTML files for our project.
-Also we are included the dataset and the picture asset we used.
+Also, we have included the dataset and the picture asset we used.
 <be>

 **Isaac Zhong**:<br>